 * Irma further weakens to post-tropical cyclone

-* Apple edges higher ahead of expected iPhone launch
+* Apple dips ahead of expected iPhone launch

 * Sage Therapeutics slumps after drug fails in study

-Sept 12 (Reuters) - Wall Street was set to open higher on Tuesday as Irma further weakened to a post-tropical cyclone, and ahead of the highly anticipated launch of the new iPhone.
+Sept 12 (Reuters) - The S&P opened at a record high on Tuesday as Irma further weakened to a post-tropical cyclone, and ahead of the highly anticipated launch of the new iPhone.

 The weakening of Irma, the second major natural disaster to hit the United States after Hurricane Harvey, allayed concerns about the severity of its financial impact.